All Episodes

 Does it come to you in a dream?

-Is it just a feeling?
+Is it just a feeling that you get?

 A subtle feeling or a specific vision, Kevin?

-Well, in meditation it can be a specific vision, in particular if you form a question first, which is like what the Socratic method says, is that if you form the right question, more than likely the right answer is already within you.
+In particular, if you form a question first, which is like what the Socratic method says, is that if you form the right question, more than likely the right answer is already within you.

-And through meditation you have the ability of forming a very specific inquiry, and then you have an episode of direct knowing.
+And through meditation, you have the ability of forming a very specific inquiry, and then you have an episode of direct knowing.

-So in my particular case, when I'm experiencing what's called a conscious clairvoyant episode, it is like a very clear, comprehensive body of knowledge.
+So in my particular case, when I am experiencing what's called a conscious clairvoyant episode, it is like a very clear, comprehensive body of knowledge that I did not necessarily take into the rational critical process.

 So in other words, it's not a fuzzy concept you're plucking from what you're feeling.

-It is a an absolute knowing.
+It is an absolute knowing.

 It is comparable to Einstein's insight of seeing light or his theory of relativity as a horse coming down on a beam of light.